VakinduPhilliam/Node.js_REST/README.md

-REST APIs are all over the web, but without the proper tools, Node apps require a ton of boilerplate code.
+REST APIs are all over the web, but without the proper tools, Node apps require lots of boilerplate code.

 These apps explore next generation concepts in Node.js application development, including;